thelogansmith/CTFs/TryHackMe/Advent of Cyber 2025/README.md

 **Certificate:** Earned upon completion of all 25 days
 **Difficulty:** Easy → Medium

 > A 25-day challenge spanning Linux, Windows, OSINT, malware analysis, log forensics, and more.
-This writeup series documents each day's methodology, tools used, and key takeaways — structured as a mini security research portfolio in its own right.
+This writeup series documents each day's methodology, tools used, and key takeaways.

 ---